It’s February, do you fancy a day out?

 Imagine Children’s Festival, Southbank Centre, London

 It’s time for the Imagine Children’s Festival this February, where there will be many shows and activities for children of all ages.
-There will be lots of free sessions for the kids to enjoy including the annual favourite ‘Bedtime Stories’ and ‘Fun DMC’ With so much on offer kids are sure to want to come back for another day of fun!
+There will be lots of free sessions for the kids to enjoy including drawing, reading, writing, singing and dancing!
+Over half of the programme is free and there’s loads for little ones aged 0-12 to do.
 Find out more.

 Covent Garden, London